Pylons/stateof/talk.rst

 Not Zope
 --------

 - Pyramid != Zope.
-Uses ``zope.component`` as a library, but it is not an application-developer visible feature.
+Uses ``zope.interface`` as a library, but it is not an application-developer visible feature.

-- Steals some features from Zope though (traversal, declarative authorization).
+- Steals some concepts from Zope though (traversal, declarative authorization).

 Not Pylons